Abhishekborad001/The-perfect-guess/README.md

 # The-perfect-guess
 This is a one type of game. in which if the player guess is higher then the actual number  , the program display "You guessed it wrong!
-Enter a smaller number" , similarly if student guess is low
+Enter a smaller number" , similarly if student guess is low then program display "You guessed it wrong!
+Enter a larger number". when student guess correct number then program display "You guessed it right!". and at the end program will display you guessed the number in how many guesses.